roytang/blog/content/post/2022/05/post-election-thoughts/index.md

 Another thing is that many people just don't take the elections seriously.
 Probably they feel that it is too divorced from their day to day concerns?
 There are even people who just treat it as a game to be won where you have to pick the winning side.
 Given the poor state of our nation, a lot of people simply don't have the time or energy or inclination to devote to perusing all the candidates' backgrounds and deciding pros and cons or silly things like trying to separate fact from fiction.

 This is why name recall is so important in our elections and why celebrities often do well.

-Related: A lot of people were also disappointed with the outcome of the senatorial races as well, with the likes of Robin Padilla and Raffy Tulfo earning top spots and many more deserving candidates being left out.
+Somewhat related: A lot of people were also disappointed with the outcome of the senatorial races as well, with the likes of Robin Padilla and Raffy Tulfo earning top spots and many more deserving candidates being left out.
 This has been a trend in PH elections as far as I can remember though [[1]](https://twitter.com/roytang/status/13731132640) [[2]](https://twitter.com/roytang/status/13756221214/) (part of the reason why I have low expectations for the electorate in general)

 ### Dealing with your fellow citizens